iGoregrinder/RadahnFestival/Instructions.md

 >_(Ex. : Shabriri Howl is a prohibited item in Radahn Festival 1 because one of the bonus objectives is to get Shabriri Howl.)_

 ### Objectives
-Of course, you can create your own objectives, or you can use mines.
-They're available on my Instagram (https://linktr.ee/Goregrinder).
+The "Festivals" I made are available on my Instagram (https://linktr.ee/Goregrinder).
+I test them to make sure all objectives can be completed on time.
+If you create your own Festival, be sure to share it to me !
+I'm always interested :-)